When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 spiral into automatic reactivity.

-Many clients, especially those with histories of trauma,
+Many clients with histories of trauma, dissociation, or neglect have a

 In clinical practice, this might look like inviting the client to